Travel in Argentina

 What is the time difference and phone code for Argentina?

-Argentine time is GMT/UTC minus 3 hours and the international code for dialing to Argentina is 0054.
+Argentine time is GMT/UTC minus 3 hours and the international code for dialling to Argentina is 0054.

 Are prices set in Argentina, or can we expect to haggle?

-Generally the price you see is the price you pay, however on occasion it is possible to seek out the bst deal particularly when buying souvenirs.
+Generally the price you see is the price you pay, however on occasion it is possible to seek out the best deal particularly when buying souvenirs.